tucats/gopackages/compiler/README.md

 This accepts a single value, named `x` when the function is running.
 The function returns that value multiplied by 2.
 The type of the result is coerced to be a float value.
-The function can then be used in an expression, such as:
+Note that the braces are not required in the above example since the function consists of a single `return` statement, but by convention braces are always used to indicate the body fo the fucntion.
+The function just created can then be used in an expression, such as:

     fun := 2